Monday, April 27, 2026

 Curious Exploration, Endless Fascination

-I have a frequent internal nudge to pull back the curtain and share the daily evolution of what happens here in the studio.
-The reality is that I am at the easel Monday through Friday; I simply tend to lose myself the moment the caps are off the tubes.
+I don't always share the abstract exercises that I work on but I want to pull back the curtain and share a glimpse of the daily evolution of what happens here in the studio.
+The reality is that I am at the easel Monday through Friday; I simply tend to lose myself the moment I remove the caps from the paint tubes.
 Once the palette is set, the room shifts into a space of rhythmic meditation.
-As the brushes move across the canvas, the analytical mind settles, and a quiet, focused freedom takes over.
+As the brushes move across the canvas, my analytical mind settles, and a quiet, focused freedom takes over.

 Lately, that energy has been directed toward abstraction.
 I am currently immersed in a dual practice of independent studio work and an abstract online course.
 To say I’m inspired is an understatement—I am captivated by the specific language of abstract marks.
 I’m in a season of seeking, learning how to translate internal vision into tangible gestures.